M-Hatlem/ocr-mastersthesis/README.md

 # ocr-master

-Digitizing pathology lab workflows using image processing and OCR
+Digitizing pathology lab workflows using image processing and OCR -  mastersthesis

 Install instructions for DEV kit
-1. First clone from GitHUb with the commnad:
+1. First install Git and clone from GitHub with the commnad:

     ```git clone https://github.com/M-Hatlem/ocr-master```